 In spite of crude oil feedstocks being different for different refiners, similar viscosity grades of Group I base oils manufactured by different refiners have similar physical and chemical properties.

 Base oils group 1 are transported in isotanks, flexitanks, trucks and stored in flexi tanks.

 They are mostly used in industrial and marine lubricants and in engine oils for older engines.

-To choose a particular product for your application please contact our sales department: email@example.com
+To choose a particular product for your application or find out group 1 base oil price please contact our sales department: email@example.com